 WINDLESS BAY, THE Picturesque bay on the south-eastern coast, located at the point where the Ballur River meets the ocean.
 Together with the adjacent Scorpion Bay, this area forms Liust’s vibrant harbour – an important and highly profitable component of the port town’s recent economic rise.
 A massive 14-foot bronze statue of the legendary surveyor Kantu Kambohr stands on the eastern promontory overlooking the bay.

-WIQQHUA Colossal spirits that once walked the lands of Quahnarren, the Wiqqhua are taller than even the highest of mountains and were said to carry clouds over the loftiest peaks.
-Described as long-limbed jackals with numerous plant-like protuberances emerging from their spindly, elongated arms and legs, these silent giants lumbered across the landscape without complaint, often in pairs or small groups, desiring nothing more than simple companionship and peace.
+WIQQHUA Colossal spirits that once walked the lands of Quahnarren, the tallest Wiqqhua (pronounced WICK-wah) stood higher than even the loftiest mountains and were said to carry clouds over any towering peak.
+Described as long-limbed, sightless sentinels formed from a combination of rock, plant and earth, with numerous woody protuberances and vegetation growths, these silent giants lumbered across the landscape without complaint.
+Often travelling in pairs or small groups, these strange beings monitored Quahnarren’s health, noting anything, or anyone, making a detrimental impact upon the island.

 WOHLANN Proprietor of the Northern Haven, Ustahm.
 This family-owned and operated store is currently experiencing a spate of minor thefts, leaving Wohlann to despair at this troublesome decline in the town’s civil behaviour.
 A thickset, bulky man with a prominent nose, bushy eyebrows and a double chin, he is a friendly and helpful individual, the eldest of three brothers and the father of four girls.
 Known as a fair and honest shopkeeper, he respectfully rewards the assistance from others with his own kind offers.